Next services

 Let us remember the families that lost husbands, wives, sons, daughters and sweethearts.

-Let us remember the servicemen and women of other nationalities and faiths from Commonwealth and allied countries who fought, suffered and died during six years of war.
+Let us remember the servicemen and women of all nationalities and faiths who fought, suffered and died during six years of war.

 Let us remember those in reserved occupations and the brave people who kept us safe on the home front - the doctors, nurses who cared for the wounded, the men and women who toiled in the fields, the fisherman who fished the seas, those who worked in the factories and the air-raid wardens, the police officers, firemen, ambulance drivers and the young people of the Scouts and Guides who played such a vital role in the war effort at home too.